 Symptoms of tick disease in kids

 Most illness will present as a flu-like illness.
 You may have fever or chills.
 You may be achy and feel awful.
 Some people will get a headache or joint pain.
 You may have a mild or high fever.
 Some become more sick than others.
 Some require hospitalization, and some can be treated at home with no problem.
-Also there are some distinct rashes that accompany many of the tick borne diseases.
+Also, there are some distinct rashes that accompany many of the tick borne diseases.
 If you notice any sort of rash, it’s time to get checked out!
-Look here for pictures of these rashes.

-Our Nurse-1-1 nurses can help you to determine your need for an appointment as well!
-Feel free to ask us and send us a photo of your rash!
+Our Nurse-1-1 nurses can help you to determine your need for an appointment, as well.
+Feel free to ask us and send along a photo of your rash or bite.

 Take tick bites seriously.
 Prevent, prevent, prevent.
 Get that spray out and cover that skin.
-Do tick checks EVERY night and after coming in from outside.
+Do tick checks EVERY night and after coming inside.
 Now go check your hair because you know you are itching! 🙂

 Nurse-1-1 Health Center is written by nurses in a straight to the point type of way to provide basic health information.
 We get a lot of people like you searching online for answers to health concerns or looking for a hotline to ask a nurse a few questions.
 Questions like, I have been suffering from headache and fatigue for a while.
 Should I be worried?
 What is the the difference between a common cold vs flu?
 Is fever in kids bad?
 Well we can help.
 We put some info here for you to find while searching through all that other dry, scary medical information online.
 Stop that.
 Read our posts, or chat with us.
 This is not medical advice or a replacement for medical care, but see what we have to say with our free health information, and hopefully it will stop you from scaring yourself any more than you already have.
 We can help.